anan0110692/AGSSGTL_Public/README.md

 - **C2Sseg-AB Dataset** (refer to [Link](https://github.com/danfenghong))

-For reproducibility, it is highly recommended to download the provided datafiles folder for consistent results.
 ## Running the Code

 The code is structured to represent the three main phases illustrated in the diagram above: